Bambusstock/TimeBan/README.md

 ### /timeban list [search] [-r|s]

 Use this command to display a list of all bans.
 The list is default sorted ascending by unban date (newest first).
-With [search] you can define a pattern to match a user (this is following the conventions of [Java's Regular Expressions]).
-For example if you want to get all bans for players starting with "a" you could use `/timeban list *a`.
+With [search] you can define a pattern to match a user (this is following the conventions of [Java's Regular Expressions](http://docs.oracle.com/javase/6/docs/api/java/util/regex/Pattern.html#sum "JavaDoc")).
+For example if you want to get all bans for players starting with "a" you could use `/timeban list a.*`.
 If you 'd like to get the list ordered descending use the "-r" parameter.
 Use the "-s" parameter to get a shortened output.

 ### /timeban rm <[username,username2] [-a]>

 With this command you can remove the temporary ban for a player.
 This means that TimeBan no longer check if the user should be unbanned.
-Also the reason and unban date get lost!
-However, the player will still be banned!
-If you wan't to unban a player use the [unban command]!
+Also the reason and unban date get lost! __However, the player will still be banned!__ If you wan't to unban a player banned with TimeBan use the TimeBan unban command!

 ### /timeban run